Divorce Lawyers in Leeds, Sheffield & York.

 You can get a divorce in England and Wales if your marriage has broken down irretrievably.
 This is usually pleaded on one of the following five grounds:

 - Separation for at least two years and both parties consent

 - Separation for at least five years and the consent of your spouse is not required

 What is the Procedure for Divorce?

 A district judge will then check the papers to ensure that everything is in order before the court makes a declaration.
-After this, you will be notified of a date for the decree nisi, which is the order that states the date on which your marriage will end.
-The decree nisi is pronounced by the judge in open court on the given date – it is not necessary for either party to attend court unless there is any particular issue that they wish to object.
+After this, you will be notified of a date for the decree nisi.
+The decree nisi is a document that states that the court sees no reason why you cannot divorce.
+The decree nisi is pronounced by the judge in open court on the given date – it is not necessary for either party to attend court unless they wish to object to a particular issue.

 After six weeks and one day, you can apply for decree absolute, which is the order that officially ends a marriage.
 The application is dealt with immediately by a court clerk and it is at this moment that a divorce occurs and your marriage ends.